The Plough Inn

 If you wanted to, you could eat and drink from dawn 'til dusk here.
 After a lazy breakfast and lunch, nibble on bar snacks in the garden (Kelmscott pigs in blankets, perhaps), washed down with a pint or 2 from the bar (craft ales, local ciders), then take dinner in the atmospheric candlelit restaurant.

 The menu is a considerate mix of pub classics and more creative dishes.
 During our Friday-night supper, we were delighted by the crispy plaice fillet with a warm samphire, avocado and crab salad, but it was the genius smoked-haddock fishcakes that had us wanting seconds.
 Topped with a runny poached egg, wilted spinach and a punchy mustard hollandaise, it was both comforting and indulgent all at once.
 Add fries on the side (obviously), and you'll leave utterly sated.
-If you do have room for dessert, the apple and apricot crumble with brown bread ice cream caught our eye.
+If you do have room for dessert, the poached figs with mascarpone caught our eye.

 If the restaurant is closed (typically Sunday-Monday-Tuesday evenings), other options include The Double Red Duke or The Five Alls at Filkins (both 10 mins' drive).